 Why is it important to obey Iceland speed limits?

 Iceland is a country with one of the highest rates of car accidents per capita.
 It is then important that people understand the risks they take when they drive there.

 The first thing drivers should know is that Iceland speed limits are much lower than they are in other countries.
 This is because the country wants to increase safety and not have any accidents.
 They also hope to reduce air pollution and be more ecologically aware.

 What is the speed limit in Iceland?

-The Iceland speed limit varies depending on the road type; in built-up areas, the speed limit is 50 km/h.
+Know that there are different types of roads in Iceland.
+And depending on the road, The Iceland speed limit varies.
+In built-up areas, the speed limit is 50 km/h.

 On open roads the speed limit varies too; on gravel roads the speed limit is 80 km/h, on asphalt roads the speed limit is 90 km/h.

 The Iceland ring road speed limit is 90 km/h, but some parts are graveled and the spend limit will be lower.